a-b-street/abstreet/docs/design.md

 what if we just add a bit and make turns bidirectional? still express them in the directional way? if we're looking at turns from a road that's a sidewalk, bake in some extra logic?

+## Bike lanes

+How do we model bikes merging to a driving lane to make a left?

 ## Pedestrian modeling

 - Is it useful to distinguish CarID and PedestrianID?
 What about when an agent has a multi-modal trip?
 Probably become AgentID later.